houby-studio/open-gamers-library/README.md

 As a developer, you can contribute just like to any other project, simply by taking over some task in [Github Issues][3], either feature requests, or fixing bugs.

-Everyone should read and obey our Code of conduct and Contributing guidance.
-Project is being linted upon Push or Pull requests and will fail if format is incorrect.
-We follow [StandardJS][4] rules as they are quite simple and we can easily fix everything with one command.
+Everyone has to read and follow our Code of conduct and Contributing guidance.

+Source code is being linted upon Push or Pull requests and CI will fail if format breaks format rules.
+We follow [StandardJS][4] rules as they are standardized, quite simple and there are tools to easily format our code automatically.

 [1]: https://github.com/houby-studio/open-gamers-library/releases
 [2]: https://github.com/houby-studio/open-gamers-library/wiki